Also Known as Boiling Water Canning

 Definition of Water Bath Canning

-This kind of canning is when you process jars in a “bath” of hot water, instead of under pressure like in a pressure canner.
+This kind of canning is when you process jars submerged in a “bath” of boiling water, instead of under pressure like in a pressure canner.

 Gather Your Canning Supplies: